holochain/docs-pages-redux/src/install.md

 Test that Holochain is working by running:

 \#S:MODE=nix
-!!! note "Run in `nix-shell https://holochain.love`"
+!!! note "Run in nix-shell"
     ```bash
     hc --version
     holochain --version